IyadWalwil/SDG-as-a-Stopping-Criterion/README.md

 5. **`OptimizationProblems.py`**: Encapsulates the analysis of the various optimization problems presented in Section **7**.

+### Installation Instructions:

+Install all the packages listed in the requirements.txt file.

 ### Usage Instructions:

 To experiment with the code, simply run the **`Experiments.ipynb`** file, which contains all the conducted experiments.
 This notebook initializes several instances of the problems defined in `OptimizationProblems.py`, solves them using `PDHG.py`, computes measures and bounds with `OptimizationBounds.py`, and finally visualizes the results using `Plotter.py`.